intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/python.md

 ---
 ### **3. Python Dependencies**

-We recommend you to use conda to manage your python dependencies.
-Libraries installed in current conda environment will be distributed automatically to your cluster when calling `init_orca_context`.
-You can also add extra dependencies as .py, .zip and .egg files by specifying `extra_python_lib` argument in `init_orca_context`.
+We recommend using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to manage your Python dependencies.
+Libraries installed in the current conda environment will be automatically distributed to the cluster when calling `init_orca_context`.
+You can also add extra dependencies as `.py`, `.zip` and `.egg` files by specifying `extra_python_lib` argument in `init_orca_context`.

-For more details, please refer to [orca-context](../Orca/Overview/orca-context.md).
+For more details, please refer to [Orca Context](../Orca/Overview/orca-context.md).

 ---
 ### **4. Compatibility**